Meet our teachers!

 Percussion – Mike Walsh

-Mr. Walsh has been playing percussion for sixteen years, and has been teaching for nine.
+Mr. Walsh has been playing percussion for over 25 years, and has been teaching for 15.
 Mr. Walsh has a Bachelor of Arts in English Literature from Oakland University, and has studied music with notable artists Steve Adams, Nick Backos, and Ralph Biggs.
 He has been playing in bands since beginning his music studies, playing bass and tenor in L’Anse Creuse’s marching band, as well touring with Hollow Earth for five years.
 Mr. Walsh’s area of expertise is rock music, with emphasis on rudimental chops.
 He also has experience with recording in various studios and settings.

 Brass – Thomas Haney